69MichelleDB/ToNCodes/README.md

 *Terrors of Nowhere belongs to Beyond https://www.patreon.com/c/beyondVR*

 ## Intro
-This is a personal application to store all Terrors of Nowhere codes generated while playing,the reason I made it is because the current available solutions don't work on linux.
+This is a personal application to store all Terrors of Nowhere codes generated while playing, the reason I made it is because the current available solutions don't work on linux.

 I'm not making it with the intention to replace any current existing solutions made for the public.
 This is mostly for personal use and as an excuse to mess with python.
 You are welcome to use it if you please though.